Analytify/wp-analytify/readme.txt

 == Description ==

+= Best Google Analytics Dashboard Plugin for WordPress With Support for Enhanced WooCommerce =

 **[Google Analytics Dashboard for WordPress](http://analytify.io/details)** - by Analytify makes **Google Analytics** simple for everywhere in WordPress (posts, pages and custom post types).
 It presents the statistics from Google Analytics in a beautiful way under the WordPress Posts/Pages at front end, backend and in its own Dashboard.
 Now you can get **Google Analytics Dashboard** inside your WordPress Dashboard within a minute.

 **Top Features of this Google Analytics plugin:**